 Over the years, numerous publications have written about Trivia, including Playboy, Insight, and most of the papers in Wisconsin.
 Not to mention The Lawrentian, which has been there from the very beginning.
 Our new Publicity page is coming soon!

 Anyone interested in playing Trivia can play.
 People can play by themselves if they prefer, but most people find it more enjoyable to play as a team.
 The teams are divided into on-campus and off-campus groups and scored in separate brackets, as both groups are not always asked the same questions.
 On-campus groups have played all over campus and can be dorm residences, student organizations, or any other group of students.
 Off-campus teams have played from as far away as Japan, although most teams are based in the greater Fox Valley area.

 Registration starts before the contest.
 To learn about the registration for this year’s contest, see Current Contest.

 The format of Trivia (except for the Credo itself) has varied over the years, but the contest always lasts from Friday at 10:00:37 p.m. to just after midnight on Sunday.
 Teams call in with answers to questions read on the air, receiving three guesses.
 A regular question is worth five points and should be answered in three minutes.
 No partial credit will be given for multiple-part answers.

-In addition to the regular questions, on-campus teams participate in “action questions” (e.g. trying to compose the best love song or gather the most human hair), which are worth as much as ten points and have variable time limits.
+In addition to the regular questions, teams participate in “action questions” (e.g. trying to compose the best love song or gather the most human hair), which are worth as much as ten points and have variable time limits.

 On Sunday night near the close of the contest, three very difficult questions, known as “Garrudas,” are asked.
 Each Garruda is usually worth 25-50 points and must be answered in 10 minutes.
 Finally, the contest ends as it begins, with a Super Garruda.
 The Super Garruda is worth 100 points and must be answered in 20 minutes.